microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 There are multiple ways to try out the build:

--  Playing with playground
+-  Using the Web Chat playground
    -  `cd packages/playground`
    -  `npm start`
    -  Navigate to http://localhost:3000/, and click on "Official MockBot" on the upper right corner
--  Playing with `webchat-loader`
+-  Using `webchat-loader`
    -  Navigate to https://compulim.github.io/webchat-loader/
    -  In the version dropdown, select `http://localhost:5000/webchat-es5.js`
 -  Write your own HTML page to load Web Chat
    -  `<script src="http://localhost:5000/webchat.js"></script>`
--  Create a new React app and symlink or load tarballs from these packages, in this specific order
+-  Create a new React app and symlink or load tarballs from these packages, in the following order:
    1. `/packages/core`
    1. `/packages/api`
    1. `/packages/component`